Causes of Infertility:

 - Vasectomy: a patient if has undergone the vasectomy, he becomes permanently infertile.

-- Retrograde ejaculation: when the semen gets ejaculated in the bladder instead of outside via urethra.
+- Retrograde ejaculation: when the semen gets ejaculated in the bladder instead of outside via the urethra.

-- Ejaculatory duct obstruction: in this condition, one or both the tubes may be obstructed.
+- Ejaculatory duct obstruction: in this condition, one or both of the tubes may be obstructed.

 Also, sexual problems like premature ejaculation and erectile dysfunction can lead to infertility though only 1% of the cases.